Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

       virtual t_real const * getBathymetry() = 0;

-   3. lastly but no least lets add it to the ``WavePropagation1d.cpp`` file:
+   3. Lastly, but not least, let's add it to the ``WavePropagation1d.cpp`` file:

          3.1. first lets allocate memory for the Bathymetry cells and init it to zero :